st3w4r/openai-partial-stream/spec/THE_SPEC.md

 ## SSE Spec

 Send the data as a stream of SSE.
+Do not send empty data.

 Each event is of type message.
 ```json